Hell Ship: Arisan Maru

 Barden, S/Sgt.
 Donald M.

-S/Sgt Donald McDonald Barden was born in 1920 in Richland County, South Carolina, to Clementina McDonald-Barden.
-Later, his mother married John A. Lemmons, which made
+S/Sgt Donald McDonald Barden was born on February 22, 1920, in Richland County, South Carolina, to Joseph C. Barden and Clementina McDonald-Barden.
+He later resided

 Read More »